-The council held other land and buildings, including its council dwellings and school PPP estate, with a net book value of more than £1,050 million as at 31 March 2022.
+The council held other land and buildings, including its council dwellings and schools PPP estate, with a

-- Revaluations completed by Royal Institute of Chartered Surveyors (RICS) qualified surveyors. - Revaluations carried out for all assets as part of rolling revaluation programme. - Review the information provided to the valuer to assess for completeness. - Evaluate the competence, capabilities, and objectivity of the professional valuer. - Obtain an understanding of management's involvement in the valuation process to assess if appropriate oversight has occurred. - Critically evaluate the approach the council has adopted to assess the risk that assets not subject to valuation are
+- completed by Royal Institute of Chartered Surveyors (RICS) qualified surveyors. - Revaluations carried out for all - Review the information provided to the valuer to assess for completeness. - Evaluate the competence, capabilities, and objectivity of the professional valuer. - Obtain an understanding of management's involvement in the